kanidm/kanidm/book/src/integrations/pam_and_nsswitch.md

 setting as no bearing on systems without SELinux, as these features will automatically be disabled if SELinux is not detected when the daemon starts.
 Note that `kanidm_unixd_tasks` must also be built with the SELinux feature flag for this functionality.
 Defaults to true.

+`allow_local_account_override` allows kanidm to "override" the content of a user or group that is defined locally.
+By default kanidm will detect when a user/group conflict with their entries from `/etc/passwd` or `/etc/group` and will ignore the kanidm entry.
+However if you want kanidm to override users or groups from the local system, you must list them in this field.
+Note that this can have many unexpected consequences, so it is not recommended to enable this.

 You can then check the communication status of the daemon: